 add the character shape information.
 So the TeX engine’s

-could only be used on
+device-independent output file (DVI) could only be used on

 systems that already had installed the same fonts.